sudovivek/File-Transfer/linux-file-transfer/local-to-remote/README.md

     wget http://10.10.10.10/demo.txt -O /tmp/demo.txt --no-check-certificate

-**Transfer a file from the local PC to the remote PC, while the Python server is running on the remote PC**
+**Transfer a file from the Local PC to the Remote PC, while the Python server is running on the Remote PC**

     wget -O- --method=PUT --body-file=demo.txt http://10.10.10.10/demo.txt